Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Method

 \subsubsection{Bogoliubov transformation}

 At first glance it might not be obvious that the the descriptions of the system in terms of the full field and split fields are equivalent.
-From an intuitive point of view: for any given field configuration of $\phi$, one can find a configuration of $\phi_L$ and $\phi_R$ that is arbitrarily close to it and still respects the boundary condition at the cut.
-Indeed: we can choose the two functions defined on the subsets to be equal to the function defined on the full set everywhere except for a small neighborhood of the cut.
+From an intuitive point of view: for any given field configuration of $\phi$, one can find a configuration of $\phi_L$ and $\phi_R$ that is arbitrarily close to $\phi$ and still respects the boundary condition at the cut.
+Indeed, we can choose $\phi_L$ and $\phi_R$ to be equal to $\phi$ everywhere except for a small neighborhood of the cut.
 There, they have to deviate in order to satisfy the boundary condition.
-But we can make this neighborhood arbitrarily small while still preserving the continuity of the functions and the boundary conditions.
+But we can make this neighborhood arbitrarily small while still preserving the continuity of $\phi_L$ and $\phi_R$ and the boundary conditions.
 Later, we give a more detailed argument for the correspondence on the algebraic level.

 We now formally construct the unitary mapping between $\mathcal{H}_F$ and $\mathcal{H}_L\otimes\mathcal{H}_R$ proposed in~\eqref{eq:def_U_T}

 In order to compute the matrix elements~\eqref{eq:def_U_T_mat_elements}, we take two distinct steps.
 Firstly, we express the full modes $A_k$ in terms of the partial modes $\{a_m^{\sigma}\}_{m,\sigma}$ and $\{a_n^{\sigma\dagger}\}_{n,\sigma}$.
 Secondly, we rewrite the full vacuum in terms of the partial vacua and partial modes.
 The latter is particularly important because neglecting that the Hilbert spaces are not defined on top of the same vacuum will lead to wrong results.